Planti Store

 In just three days, I delivered a product that felt considered, consistent, and emotionally engaging.

-Outcome
+Outcome & Learnings

 Even as a rapid challenge, the project showcased:

-• My ability to move from ambiguity to clarity fast
+• My ability to move from ambiguity to clarity fast.

-• Strong UX strategy under pressure
+• Strong UX strategy under pressure.

-• A polished, scalable UI system built in minimal time
+• A polished, scalable UI system built in minimal time.

-• Emotional, human-centered visual design
+• Emotional, human-centered visual design.

-• A cohesive story that connects user needs, business potential, and brand personality
+• A cohesive story that connects user needs, business potential, and brand personality.

 Most importantly, Planti Store demonstrates how I combine strategic thinking, craft, empathy, and storytelling to create digital products that feel both useful and beautiful — even in incredibly tight timelines.